IEEE Region 5 Student Ethics Competition

 - Presentations – 12:00 noon to 3:00 pm (Teams may observe other presentation after their presentation)

 The presentations will be open to conference attendees, but only judges may ask questions.
 The decisions of the judges are final.

 Contact the Student Ethics Competition Chair, Steve Watkins for assistance with your Team’s intent to compete or for other questions related to this competition.

 Each team MUST complete the online Intent to Compete form (below) to declare their intention to participate.

 Each student on a team planning to participate in the competition must register on the IEEE Region 5 Conference website.
 When you register, you will be asked whether you are a member of a team competing In a Student Competition; if so, which competition, and which team.
 Please use the Team Name that was submitted on the Intent to Compete form.

-Space is limited so that competition registration will close when the available space for ten (10) teams is filled, but no later than 12:00 am MDT (Denver time), April 1, 2023.
+Space is limited so that competition registration will close when the available space for ten (10) teams is filled, but no later than 12:00 am CDT on March 15, 2024.